skuid/skuid-labs/experiments/dataSources/NPMSearch/readme.md

 #### Double check the remote site setting

-* If you are using Skuid on Salesforce, we will automatically set up a remote site setting _for your org_  for this data source.
+* If you are using Skuid on Salesforce, you will be prompted to appove the creation of a remote site setting for this data source.
 If your pages do not work, you might need to edit it.
 Check in Salesforce Setup at **Security > Remote site settings**.

 #### Create a CORS entry